lukasz-brzozko/cameras-room/README.md

 # Cameras Room - WebRTC Application

-A real-time application built with Next.js, WebRTC (PeerJS), Socket.IO and TypeScript.

 This application allows you to easily use your mobile phone or laptop as a CCTV camera for home monitoring.
 Thanks to WebRTC technology, you can transform your device into a simple video surveillance system that works in real-time and provides secure connection via HTTPS.
 An ideal solution for those who want to create their own monitoring system without investing in professional CCTV cameras.

 https://github.com/user-attachments/assets/46f80188-a9f7-4de6-a2b6-f45f1154b0e2